 2.1 This policy states the responsibilities of the College in relation to Safeguarding children and vulnerable adults, in response to current legislation and guidance.
+Safeguarding procedures, in the event of a lockdown, are set out in Appendix 2.

 3. Scope of the Policy